DChristianson/vcs-lisp/README.md

 Using 2 bytes for the cell is a natural choice.
 There are only 128 bytes of RAM available onboard the Atari 2600... we have to keep the heap small.

-Using BCD for numbers, and then limiting them to 3 digits sames a lot of time and space as well:
+Using BCD for numbers, and then limiting them to 3 digits saves a lot of time and space as well:
 - Displaying character graphics on the Atari 2600 requires specialized code, so having to deal with only three digits allows us to simplify the display kernel dramatically.
 - Avoiding expensive conversions that have to be done to convert to/from binary formats further simplifies the code and saves significant time and space.

 ### Cell and Symbol References

-Each byte of a pair can contain a references to another cell, a reference to a symbol, or the null reference.
+Each byte of a pair can contain a reference to another cell, a reference to a symbol, or the null reference.

 ```
   10xxxxx0 - cell reference (5 significant bits - 32 cells in total)